 - If you're sending out many speculative letters, ensure that you keep a record of who you have contacted and when

-You can find an example cover letter for a speculative application on the Graduate Prospects website.
+You can find an example template for a speculative application cover letter below.

 Contact our careers advisers for feedback and advice on your CV and covering letters.